Webinar for IH French Teachers: June 2023

-We are very pleased to present a series of three Live Online Workshops (LOWs) in March 2019 around the topic of Storytelling.
+We are very pleased to present a series of three Live Online Workshops (LOWs) in spring 2019 around the topic of Storytelling.

 The webinars will be hosted on Adobe Connect here >>